sapsaldog/Nuke-Toucan-Plugin/README.md

 ## Usage

-The plugin adds two methods in an extension of `Nuke.Request` which let you easily use first-class Toucan API to process you image:
+The plugin adds two methods in an extension of `Nuke.Request` which let you easily use first-class Toucan API to process your image:

 ```swift
 var request = Nuke.Request(url: url)